-When applying for in-person or online TEFL/TESOL jobs, your cover letter is your first impression and, like your Bridge Teacher Portfolio and digital badges, helps you stand out as an applicant.
+When you apply for in-person or online TEFL/TESOL jobs, your cover letter creates your first impression and, like your Bridge Teacher Portfolio and digital badges, helps you stand out as an applicant.
 A TEFL cover letter conveys your enthusiasm for a specific position and demonstrates your qualifications for the job.
 Cover letters can fill in gaps on your resume, such as inexperience, lack of education, or even periods of unemployment.
-They also provide a chance to let your personality shine through and for potential employers to get to know you a little better.
+They also give you a chance to let your personality shine through and give potential employers a way to get to know you a little better.

 How do you begin a TEFL cover letter?

-Before you get started writing your cover letter, remember these three tips:
+Before you start writing your cover letter, remember these three tips:

 When you’re ready to start, your teaching cover letter should begin with a personalized greeting.
 In other words, you want to avoid the generic “Dear Hiring Manager” and instead find out the name of the person handling the applications.

-While this isn’t always possible, oftentimes all it takes is a quick glance at the job advertisement or an easy web search to find out who is in charge of the school, language institute, or online company where you’re applying.
-Taking the time to research the hiring manager’s name will allow you to stand out as someone who goes the extra mile, who cares deeply about the specific job, and who demonstrates attention to detail.
+While this isn’t always possible, you can often find out who is in charge of the school, language institute, or online company where you’re applying with a quick glance at the job advertisement or an easy web search.
+When you take the time to research the hiring manager’s name, you allow yourself to stand out as someone who goes the extra mile, who cares deeply about the specific job, and who demonstrates attention to detail.

 Cover letters usually include three paragraphs: